brnco/AVAIL_Intro-To-CLI_Workshop/README.md

 With either install method, you can check if your install was successful by opening Terminal and typing `brew help` - if you get help output, you're good; if you get an error, email me.

-### Windows setup instructions
+### Windows

 This workshop is based on the BASH programming language/ shell, which is not available by default on Windows as it is on Mac.
 Windows uses a proprietary command-line interface referred to as cmd.exe, originally released in 1993.
 It’s like bash in its operation but there are many, many syntactical and technical differences.
 Because it's Windows, and they can't do anything just one way, there's another application called PowerShell which is a bit more Bash-like.
-While I have experience scripting on Windows, it was how I initially learned most of this, those skills are not very sharp at this time and I just don’t think I can support you at the level I’d need to in this workshop.
+While I have experience scripting on Windows, those skills are not very sharp at this time and I just don’t think I can support you at the level I’d need to in this workshop.

 That being said, you are welcome to follow along in CMD/ PowerShell and make the modifications necessary, if you’d like.